 Self Employment Tax Lawyers in Fairview

-Self-Employment tax obligations in Fairview, Oregon
+Self-Employment tax obligations in Fairview, New Jersey

-The self-employment tax rate is 15.3% of all self-employment income, assuming your income from self-employment exceeds per year in Fairview, Oregon.
+The self-employment tax rate is 15.3% of all self-employment income, assuming your income from self-employment exceeds per year in Fairview, New Jersey.
 But half of your self-employment tax liability can be deducted from your income tax.
-This results in a slightly lower income tax bill, which partially offsets this additional tax burden.
+This results in a slightly reduced income tax bill, which partially offsets this additional tax burden.
 It essentially means that the self-employment tax only applies to 92% of your income, as opposed to all of it.
 This means that your effective self-employment tax rate is about 14%, as opposed to over 15%.

-Can a Fairview, Oregon Tax Attorney Help?
+Can a Fairview, New Jersey Tax Attorney Help?